macrocephal/flow/README.md

 + `LagStrategy.DROP`: forget that value as if it never happened

 BackPressureStrategy:
-+ `BackPressureStrategy.FEEDBACK`: try to pause the source (actual pausing is dependent on the source, it is implied that the value that triggered a positive back pressure detection was not accepted: the source might want to send it again)
++ `BackPressureStrategy.PAUSE`: try to pause the source (actual pausing is dependent on the source, it is implied that the value that triggered a positive back pressure detection was not accepted: the source might want to send it again)
 + `BackPressureStrategy.ERROR`: mark publisher as in error state and propagate to subscribers
 + `BackPressureStrategy.THROW`: blow up the stack trace
 + `BackPressureStrategy.DROP`: forget that value as if it never happened